 Key inquiry question Information needed Possible sources of this information How does this mountain affect the climate?
-Climate data, particularly temperature and rainfall for places at various distances from Atlas map to locate towns and cities at various distances from Kilimanjaro Kilimanjaro including the summit Encyclopaedia entry for the climates of Kenya and Tanzania Online search for climate data for selected towns and cities Observation of photographs and satellite images of the region Photographs and satellite images of Kilimanjaro from throughout this chapter Google Earth, including historic imagery An understanding of the impact of landforms on temperature and rainfall Printed resources such as geography textbooks, encyclopaedias and Bureau of Meteorology (BOM) books and leaflets BOM website
+Climate data, particularly temperature and rainfall for places at various distances from Kilimanjaro including the summit Atlas map to locate towns and cities at various distances from Kilimanjaro Online search for climate data for selected towns and cities Observation of photographs and satellite images of the region Photographs and satellite images of Kilimanjaro from throughout this chapter Google Earth, including historic imagery An understanding of the impact of landforms on temperature and rainfall Printed resources such as geography textbooks, encyclopaedias and Bureau of Meteorology (BOM) books and leaflets BOM website

-- 1 What are the five sets of skills in a full geographical inquiry? - 2 Imagine that while watching the news on television this evening you see an item about a large earthquake in China. - a How could this news item be the beginning of a geographical inquiry? - b Write a series of geographical questions about this earthquake.
+- 1 What are the five sets of skills in a full geographic inquiry? - 2 Imagine that while watching the news on television this evening you see an item about a large earthquake in China. - a How could this news item be the beginning of a geographical inquiry? - b Write a series of geographic questions about this earthquake.

-3 For the geographical questions that you have written, develop a planning table similar to the one shown here for Mount Kilimanjaro (see Source GT.14).
+3 For the geographic questions that you have written, develop a planning table similar to the one shown here for Mount Kilimanjaro (see Source GT.14).

 4 Bring a copy of your local newspaper to class.
-Search through the newspaper, or think about your local area, and identify examples of stories or issues that could be investigated as part of a geographical inquiry.
+Search through the newspaper, or think about your local area, and identify examples of stories or issues that could be investigated as part of a geographic inquiry.
 Examples may include a shopping centre extension, or a proposal for a new set of traffic lights or a pedestrian crossing.
-Choose one local issue and work with a partner to develop a series of geographical questions about it.
+Choose one local issue and work with a partner to develop a series of geographic questions about it.
 Then, complete a planning table for one of your questions.